 - you have all suggestions for changes available in one place, so each of the companies (including future webinar leaders and organizers) can have easy access to them,

 - in one survey you collect feedback on past events as well as suggestions for the future.
 Due to the above, you won’t have to ask the participant to spend time compelting in a separate survey, such as: “What webinars would you like in the future”, you do not impose any additional obligations on them so you can count on a higher response rate.

 Before starting your research, think about the questions you want to ask.
-The shorter the questionnaire, the more probable it will be that the participant will complete it completely so make sure that you only ask questions on the basis of which you can draw specific conclusions.
-Here are some sample questions from a post-webinar survey:
+The shorter the questionnaire, the more probable it will be that the participant will complete it completely so make sure that you only ask questions based on which you can draw specific conclusions.
+Here is some sample of webinar evaluation questions from a post-webinar survey: